-In order for us to cope with managing our workload many of us will generate to-do lists.
+For us to cope with managing our workload, many of us will generate to-do lists.
 However, the problem with a to-do list (particularly an unstructured one) is that tasks rarely diminish over time as the list tends to get longer because more items are added than come off, the list itself does not guarantee task completion and the visual presence of an ever-increasing list can increase stress levels.

 “What is important is seldom urgent and what is urgent is seldom important.”

 – Dwight Eisenhower, 34th President of the United States.

 Finally, after all this discussion of time and prioritization, I’d like to introduce to the world a prioritization technique or tip that I have used for some time.
 I call this the “Reversed List” or the “Flipped Ward Round”.

 As a Psychiatrist who has generally been in management or educational roles my clinical time has often been fractional.
 I have over the years found it particularly helpful to briefly fill in for my colleagues during their periods of leave rather than having a regular clinical load myself.
 This has been highly popular for my colleagues with the added benefit of giving me greater exposure to a range of services.